 Loopback Detection Table

-Port Loopback Detection State Loop Status Action
+Port Loopback Detection on State Loop Status Action

 All Ignore - Apply

 1 Disabled Normal Apply

 2 Disabled Normal Apply

-- 4. At the bottom of the left hand panel, click Save. - 5.
-Select the Config you would like to save the settings to, then click Save Settings to Flash.
+5. Select the Config you would like to save the settings to, then click Save Settings to Flash.